Deliverables in Project Management- The Complete Guide With Examples

 PROJECT VS PROCESS DELIVERABLES

-There is yet another distinction you need to make when it comes to deliverables: project vs process deliverables.
+There is yet another distinction you need to make regarding deliverables: project vs process deliverables.

 Project deliverables are the big, client-focused accomplishments we talked about earlier.